HackXIt/JiraTagger/README.md

 You need `poetry` to run this application and somewhat of a modern python version, since who knows what these dependencies require.

-am using 3.12, so your mileage and success with the application may vary, if you use something different.
+The application was used and interactively tested with `python 3.12`, so your mileage and success with the application may vary, if you use something different.

+I set the python restrictions to `>=3.8,<3.14`, so it should work for the most part, but compatibility or runtime issues might still exist with other python versions.

 Before you start, you need to clone the repository.